 In fact, as soon as Coutinho started making money, there was no longer issues of food and economic insecurity in his household.

-It is pertinent to note that his father, Mr Ze Carlos Coutinho (at the left side of the picture above) is an anti- Barcelona fan.
+It is pertinent to note that his father, Mr Ze Carlos Coutinho (on the left side of the picture above), is an anti-Barcelona fan.

 He is the sole reason for his son’s decline to the Spanish giant, despite Neymar trying his hardest to convince the midfielder to join Barcelona.

 Dona Esmeralda Coutinho is Philippe Coutinho’s mum.
 The Brazilian forward has once revealed how Liverpool’s 2016/2017 title push was inspired by his mum.